Signs of a Healthy and Unhealthy Baby in the Womb

 2. Lack of or No Heartbeat

-Although a baby’s heart starts beating after the fifth week, it’s only around the tenth week that detection becomes easy.
-A foetal heartbeat can be detected through electronic foetal monitoring or in some cases, by just touching your stomach and counting the number of beats per minute (bpm).
+Although a baby’s heart starts beating after the fifth week, it’s only around the sixth week that detection becomes easy.
+A foetal heartbeat can be detected through electronic foetal monitoring or by using a fetoscope or stethoscope.
+In some cases, by just touching your stomach and counting the number of beats per minute (bpm).

 At times, detecting the heartbeat may not be possible due to a change in the baby’s position or placental issues.
 In such a case, your doctor might ask you to try again during your next visit.
 However, if she still can’t detect the foetal heartbeat, then an ultrasound test might be recommended to dig out the reason behind the undetectable heartbeat.
 In some cases, lack of heartbeat signals a hindrance in foetal development or in worst cases, a lifeless foetus.